Mr. Coppers at The People's Biennial, Collaboration with Harriet Hoover, 2014

-The People's Biennial, an exhibition series conceived by artist Harrell Fletcher and curator Jens Hoffmann, examines the work of artists and other creative individuals, who operate outside the conventional art world.
+The People’s Biennial, an exhibition series conceived of by artist Harrell Fletcher and curator Jens Hoffmann, examines the work of artists and other creative individuals who operate outside the conventional art world.

 Some Words Of Wisdom: Interview With Mr. Coppers